-If you believe you may have been exposed to asbestos at work, home, school, or in the military, talk to your doctor as soon as possible.
+If you believe you may have been exposed to asbestos at work, home, school, or in the military, we can help you get tested for mesothelioma.

 “We found that most mesothelioma patients from high-risk cancer families have 1-4 inherited mutations in cancer-related genes that may predispose them to the carcinogenic effects of asbestos,” said Dr. Joseph R. Testa, Chief of Genomic Medicine Professor of the Cancer Signaling and Epigenetics Program at Fox Chase Cancer Center.